The start-all.sh command¶

 –version print the current Scylla-Monitoring stack version, and exit.

 -l local.
 Use the host network.
 This is important when one of the containers need access to an application that runs on the host.

-For example, when Scylla-Manager runs on the localhost next to the monitoring.
+For example, when Scylla-Manager runs on the localhost next to the Scylla Monitoring Stack.

-Because the monitoring applications run inside containers by default their local IP address (127.0.0.1) is the container local IP address.
+Because the Scylla Monitoring Stack applications run inside containers by default, their local IP address (127.0.0.1) is the container local IP address.